Interactive ontology debugging: two query strategies for efficient fault localization: Implementation details

-In the query-selection phase Algorithm~\ref{algo:general} calls \textsc{selectQuery} function (Algorithm~\ref{algo:computeQuery}) to generate a tuple $T=\tuple{\qry,\dx,\dnx,\dz}$, where $\qry$ corresponds to the minimal score query (Equation~\ref{eq:score}) for the sets of diagnoses $\dx,\dnx$ and $\dz$.
-The generation algorithm implements a depth-first search as it removes the top element of the set $DP$ and calls itself recursively to generate all possible subsets of the leading diagnoses.
-In each leaf node of the search tree the \textsc{generate} function calls \textsc{createQuery} to create a query given a set of diagnoses $\dx$ as described in Section~\ref{sect:discrimination}, i.e.\ computation of common entailments followed by a partitioning of the diagnoses.
-If a query for the set $\dx$ does not exists or $\dx=\emptyset$ then \textsc{createQuery} returns an empty tuple $T=\tuple{\emptyset,\emptyset,\emptyset,\emptyset}$.
-In all other nodes of the tree the algorithm selects a tuple that corresponds to a query with the minimal score by using the \textsc{getScore} function.
-The latter might implement the entropy-based measure (Equation~\ref{eq:score}), ``Split-in-half'' or any other preference criteria.
-Given an empty tuple $T=\tuple{\emptyset,\emptyset,\emptyset,\emptyset}$ the function should return the highest possible score of $1$.
-Moreover, if the scores are equal then the algorithm returns a tuple where $\qry$ has the smallest cardinality in order to reduce the answering effort.
-By the function \textsc{minimizeQuery} the query $\qry$ of the resulting tuple $\tuple{\qry,\dx,\dnx,\dz}$ is iteratively reduced by applying \textsc{QuickXplain} such that sets $\dx$, $\dnx$ and $\dz$ are preserved.
-However, \textsc{minimizeQuery} checks if the query was already minimzed.
+In the query-selection phase Algorithm~\ref{algo:general} calls \textsc{selectQuery} function (Algorithm~\ref{algo:computeQuery}) to generate a tuple $T=\tuple{\qry,\dx,\dnx,\dz}$, where $\qry$ is the minimum score query (Equation~\ref{eq:score}) and $\dx,\dnx$ and $\dz$ the sets of diagnoses constituting the partition.
+The generation algorithm carries out a depth-first search, removing the top element of the set $D$ and calling itself recursively to generate all possible subsets of the leading diagnoses.
+The set of leading diagnoses $\mD$ is extracted from the set of tuples $DP$ by the \textsc{getDiagnoses} function.
+In each leaf node of the search tree the \textsc{generate} function calls \textsc{createQuery} creates a query given a set of diagnoses $\dx$ by computing common entailments and partitioning the set of diagnoses $\mD \setminus \dx$, as described in Section~\ref{sect:discrimination}.
+If a query for the set $\dx$ does not exist (i.e.\ there are no common entailments) or $\dx=\emptyset$ then \textsc{createQuery} returns an empty tuple $T=\tuple{\emptyset,\emptyset,\emptyset,\emptyset}$.
+In all inner nodes of the tree the algorithm selects a tuple that corresponds to a query with the minimum score as found using the \textsc{getScore} function.
+This function may implement the entropy-based measure (Equation~\ref{eq:score}), ``split-in-half'' or any other preference criteria.
+Given an empty tuple $T=\tuple{\emptyset,\emptyset,\emptyset,\emptyset}$ the function returns the highest possible score of a used measure.
+In general, \textsc{createQuery} is called $2^n$ times, where we set $n=9$ in our evaluation.
+Furthermore, for each leading diagnosis not in $\dx$, \textsc{createQuery} has to check if the associated query is entailed.
+If a query is not entailed, a consistency check has to be performed.
+Entailments are determined by classification/realization and a subset check of the generated sentences.
+Common entailments are computed by exploiting the intersection of entailments for each diagnosis contained in $\dx$.
+Note that the entailments for each leading diagnosis are computed just once and reused in for subsequent calls of \textsc{createQuery}.